 This is where a Durable Power of Attorney is beneficial.
 A Durable Power of Attorney remains in effect no matter what your mental capacity is.

-The team at Lilac City Law will explain what a Durable Power of Attorney is and how it affects you and your family.
+We can explain what a Durable Power of Attorney is and how it affects you and your family.

-Both medical and financial Power of Attorneys can be designated as “Durable” so that decisions can be made on your behalf any time the situation arises.
+Both medical and financial Powers of Attorney can be designated as “Durable” so that decisions can be made on your behalf any time the situation arises.
 When you plan your estate or are writing your Last Will and Testament, including a Durable Power of Attorney is extremely beneficial.
 Because both medical and financial POAs are separate, they can be granted to two individuals, or you can give one person control over both areas.

 Whether you choose to offer a Power of Attorney for a specific amount of time or for an indefinite period, you can rest assured your wishes will be followed and your family will be taken care of.